flyryan/Instant-Scanner-NSF/readme.md

    - Locate your task and check the **Last Run Time** and **Last Run Result**.
    - A **Last Run Result** of `0x0` indicates success.

-3. **Verify Logs**:
+3. **Verify Functionality**:

+   - **Self-Check Mechanism**: Since this feature is enabled by default, ensure that worker jobs are running correctly.
+Check for any entries in the event logs or console outputs if applicable.

+4. **Optional Features Verification**:

+   - **If you enabled any optional features (Logging, Email Notifications, Heartbeat Mechanism, Processed Files Logging), verify their functionality accordingly.**

+   - **Logging**:
-   - If logging is enabled, check the log file specified in `$LogFilePath`.
+     - Check the log file specified in `$LogFilePath` for script activity.
-   - Confirm that the script has started and is monitoring the specified directory.

-4. **Test File Detection**:

-   - Place a test NSF file in the monitored directory.
-   - Observe if the file is processed and logged accordingly.

-5. **Check Heartbeat File**:
+   - **Email Notifications**:
+     - Induce an error intentionally (e.g., temporarily set an incorrect path in `$ScanmailPath`) to test if the script sends an email notification.
+     - After testing, revert any intentional errors.

+   - **Heartbeat File**:
      - If the heartbeat mechanism is enabled, verify that the heartbeat file is being updated at the specified intervals.

+   - **Processed Files Log**:
+     - If this feature is enabled, place a test NSF file in the monitored directory and check if it's logged properly.

 ---